Buyers take a step up the ladder in Troon

 Brian Henderson, Production Director of Taylor Wimpey West Scotland, added: “We are committed to maintaining the highest levels of quality and customer service, and this recognition has ensured that we continue to be an NHBC award-winning housebuilder year after year.
 Scott’s Quality Award is thoroughly deserved, and we’ll all be supporting him as he progresses through to the regional heats and hopefully to the grand final in London.”

 RNLI Receives Our Support in Troon

-As part of our ongoing commitment to working in partnership with local communities, we have teamed up with the Royal National Lifeboat Institution to confirm that we will donate £25 for each new home sold and legally completed at our new developments in Troon – Princess Gate and Queens Court.
+We have teamed up with the Royal National Lifeboat Institution and can confirm that we will donate £25 for each new home sold and legally completed at our new developments in Troon – Princess Gate and Queen's Court.

 In total, a grand sum of £5,650 will be paid to the RNLI, and this substantial donation will go directly to the local RNLI Troon Lifeboat Station.

 The donation signals a long-term relationship between our team in Troon and the RNLI with the money contributing towards the amazing life-saving services the RNLI Troon Lifeboat Station provides.
 The charity aims to use volunteers wherever possible and with voluntary donations, this donation contributes to funds which are necessary to make this achievable and will help with the RNLI’s overall aim to keep lives safe at sea.

 Commenting on the support that it has received, Urda Cotter from the RNLI said: “We are extremely grateful for the support that we have received from Taylor Wimpey West Scotland, and we can’t thank them enough for their generous donation.
 This money will be put to work locally to help us achieve the overall aim of our service to the local community.
 On behalf of everyone at RNLI, I would like to say a huge thank you.”

 Troon Thistle YFC Scores New Strips With Our Donation